pepkit/pepspec/docs/howto_genome_id.md

 # How to remove genome from a sample table

 Many sample tables include identifiers like a genome or transcriptome assembly (*e.g.* `hg38`) that really are an aspect of an analysis, rather than an attribute of a particular sample.
-Encoding these attributes within the sample table reduces its portability.
-Alternatively, if you encode these type of variables in the project configuration file, the sample table could be re-used across projects with different analysis settings.
+If you store these attributes within the sample table, you reduce its portability because those attributes only apply to that particular analysis.
+If samples are only used for as single analysis, that's fine, but the point of PEP is to encourage re-use of data, so we'd like our sample tables to be as portable as possible.
+Instead, if you store these variables in the project configuration file, *the sample table could be re-used across projects with different analysis settings*.

 One way to solve this is to use an `append` modifier to add a `genome` attribute to each sample from the project config file.